daniaokuye/winnerineast.github.io/README.md

 ## <a name="MachineLearning">Machine Learning</a>
 - [autokeras](https://github.com/winnerineast/autokeras): Auto-Keras is an open source software library for automated machine learning (AutoML).
 - [Machine Learning in Numpy](https://github.com/winnerineast/numpy-ml):Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in numpy?
 No?
+- [xgboost](https://github.com/winnerineast/xgboost):XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+It implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.

 ## <a name="MobileOSProgramming">Mobile OS Programming</a>
 - [flutter](https://github.com/winnerineast/flutter):Flutter is Google's SDK for crafting beautiful, fast user experiences for mobile, web and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.